-The Graduate Admissions Office will be closed for the Easter Break from Friday 18th April, re-opening 9 am on Tuesday 22nd April.
+The Graduate Admissions Office will be closed on Monday 7th July, re-opening 9 am on Tuesday 8th July.

 During this time we will be unable to respond to any phone or email queries.